 About This Collection

-LGBTQ Pride Month honors the pivotal moments in the gay civil rights movement, past and present, while looking at the future for the community.
-WORLD recognizes Pride Month with stories that tell of both the struggles and achievements for lesbians, gays, bisexuals, transgenders and queer/questioning in the U.S. and around the world.
-Featured documentaries from AfroPoP, Independent Lens, POV, and the premiere of Vegas Baby on America ReFramed.
+Pride Month honors the pivotal moments in the LGBTQ civil rights movement, past and present, while looking at the future for the community.
+WORLD Channel recognizes the month with stories that tell of both the struggles and achievements for lesbians, gays, bisexuals, transgenders and queer/questioning in the U.S. and around the world.
+In June, films will focus on family, history, politics, youth and individuals who have paved the way for generations to come.

 Episodes In This Collection